-For the fiscal year ended March 31, 2024, LG Studios released twenty-six (26) films theatrically in the U.S. across its labels (including with LG Studios' partnership with Roadside Attractions).
+For the six months ended September 30, 2024, LG Studios released 16 films theatrically in the U.S. across its labels (including LG Studios' partnership with Roadside Attractions, of which Lionsgate owns a 43% equity interest).
 Such titles and their release patterns included the following: